 - 25 to 30 - overweight

 - 40 to 50 - morbidly obese

-If you weighed 110kg and were 1.55m tall, this is how you would calculate your BMI:
+For example, if you weighed 110 kg and were 1.55 m tall, you would calculate your BMI by:

 The various techniques of obesity surgery include:

 Gastric stapling and gastric banding involve procedures where a small pouch is formed at the top part of the stomach.
 This allows only a small amount of food to be consumed at a sitting.
 This results in a feeling of satisfaction and the loss of hunger after a small, solid meal is eaten.
 If more food is eaten in the next hour or two, an overfull and bloated feeling will be experienced and regurgitation may occur.

 Stomach stapling is usually done through an abdominal incision, while banding can usually be done with laparoscopic or ‘keyhole’ surgery.
 Banding has the advantage that it can be ‘adjusted’ - if there are problems with eating, the band can be loosened by an injection through the abdominal wall or, if insufficient weight is lost, the band can be tightened.